OmniParser V2: Structured-Points-of-Thought for Unified Visual Text Parsing and Its Generality to Multimodal Large Language Models: Methodology

 \subsection{SPOT Applied to MLLM}

 We begin by providing a high-level overview of the motivation behind and the rationale for applying SPOT to Multimodal Large Language Models (MLLMs).
 Following this, we offer a comprehensive description of the implementation pipeline, curated dataset, fine-tuning process, and inference procedure for MLLMs.
+Note that the primary motivation for applying SPOT to MLLMs is not to directly replace domain-specific models like OmniParser V2, but rather to validate the generality and flexibility of SPOT prompting across architectures of different model scales.

 \mypara{Overview.} Recently, chain-of-thought (CoT) prompting~\cite{Wei2022ChainOT} has emerged as an effective technique to improve the accuracy of model outputs.
 CoT prompting guides models through a structured reasoning process via multi-turn conversations, encouraging models to generate intermediate reasoning steps before providing the final answer.
 This approach has been particularly successful for more complex tasks, leading to improved accuracy.
 Our two-stage SPOT prompting can also be viewed as a form of CoT prompting.
 In the first stage, the model is prompted to generate a structured points sequence that identifies the center points of each text instance.
 In the second stage, the model generates the corresponding polygonal contours and content sequences separately.